 Gong Hey Fat Choy (in Cantonese).

-Tikoy - Nian Gao for Chinese New Year - Instant Pot + Stove-top
+Tikoy - Nian Gao for Lunar New Year - Instant Pot + Stove-top

 - Instant Pot multicooker - 6 quarts or 8 quarts.